The 2011 East Bay Women's Conference is titled "Embrace Strength -- Imagine Success."

 After seeing firsthand the effects of brutal gender-based violence, Ensler sees the challenges women in the West face as just another form of that same oppression.

 "The West has its own forms of oppression."
-In San Ramon, she wants to speak about how women can "embrace our strength,
+In San Ramon, she wants to speak about how women can "embrace our strength, define successful and become successful."

 "I just finished this book about young girls, and it saddens me that we still foster in young women this verb to please, instead of to create, to dare, to imagine or to protest."